juaandominguez/hackudc24/README.md

 - checkbox: Allows selection of boolean values.

 These field types cover a variety of data input and selection needs within the form, providing flexibility and functionality to effectively capture information, but can be extended to include additional types as needed.

+## Contributing

+We welcome contributions from the community!
+If you'd like to contribute, please follow the [Contribution Guidelines](./CONTRIBUTING.md).

+## Authors

+-Juan Domínguez Rodríguez
+-Javier Miguel Sánchez
+-Diego Dopazo García
+-Xabier Xoán Carricoba Muñoa

+## License

+This project is licensed under the [MIT License](./LICENSE).